UPDATED: 8:15 a.m. ET, Jan. 26, 2022

 Back in 2018 when Bonds was having his number retired by the San Francisco Giants during a ceremony at AT&T Park, Mays spoke in no uncertain terms about his desire to see Bonds inducted into the Baseball Hall of Fame.

-Mays, 87, insisted on leaving his seat and stand at the podium to deliver his message to the Baseball Writers’ Association of America, which votes every year on new inductees, MLB.com reported.
+That was when Mays, who was 87 at the time, insisted on leaving his seat and standing at the podium to deliver his message to the Baseball Writers’ Association of America, which votes every year on new inductees.

 “On behalf of all the people in San Francisco and all over the country, vote this guy in!
-It’s very, very important to me,” Mays said, endorsing his godson for enshrinement among baseball’s greatest players.
+It’s very, very important to me,” Mays said at the time, endorsing his godson for enshrinement among baseball’s greatest players.

-Mays, who played 21 seasons for the Giants franchise and belted 660 home runs for the team, spoke at a ceremony to retire Bonds’ jersey number 25.
+Mays, who played 21 seasons for the Giants franchise and belted 660 home runs for the team, spoke at the ceremony to retire Bonds’ jersey number 25.

-Bonds is major league baseball’s all-time slugger with 762 home runs.
-The 54-year-old hitter was the national league’s most valuable player seven times and a 14-time all-star selection.
-Yet, he may never be named among the legends of his sport.
+Bonds remains Major League Baseball’s all-time slugger with 762 home runs.
+The 57-year-old baseball legend was the National League’s most valuable player seven times and a 14-time all-star selection.
+Yet, he will never be named among the greatest players of his sport.

-Bonds has a huge blemish on his 22 years in the major leagues that’s preventing him from baseball immortality: steroids.
-Bonds admitted to using human growth hormones during his career, but he denied knowledge of using them, blaming his personal trainer for misleading him.
+Bonds has a huge blemish on his 22 years in the major leagues that’s preventing him from baseball immortality: Steroids.
+He admitted to using human growth hormones during his career, but he denied knowledge of using them, blaming his personal trainer for misleading him.

-The former slugger has four more chances to gain election into the Hall of Fame.
-His vote total has increased each year since his second appearance on the ballot, MLB.com reported.
-However, with 56.4 percent of the votes on the most recent ballot, Bonds is not close to the 75 percent needed.
+The former slugger had four more chances to gain election into the Hall of Fame since his jersey was retired that day in 2018.
+His vote total has increased each year since his second appearance on the ballot.
+However, with 61.8 % of the votes on the 2022 ballot, Bonds was not close to the 75 percent needed.